 Alloys currently in the works

 Now let’s turn our attention to alloys that are currently being developed or are in testing phase.
-These alloys include 75R, a new, high strength Al-Mg alloy developed for UC Rusal by scientists at Siberian Federal University (SFU).
-It contains a record low percentage of scandium (0.25-0.30 %) and zirconium.
-Specialists at SFU estimate that the required amount of Al-Sc alloying ingredients per tonne can be lowered by 2.5 times, which would slash production costs by more than US$ 3000 per tonne.
+These alloys include 1580, a new, high strength Al-Mg alloy developed for UC Rusal by scientists at Siberian Federal University (SFU).
+It contains a record low percentage of scandium (0.10%) and zirconium, which has slashed production costs by more than US$ 3000 per tonne.

 Fiat Chrysler Automobiles (FCA) and the Oak Ridge National Laboratory have created an aluminium alloy called ACMZ that (they claim) exceeds the limitations of mixes currently used in vehicle engine cylinder heads.
 The alloy is resistant at significantly higher temperatures compared to existing materials (up to 300°C or 572°F), enabling the production of smaller engines with the same power (4 cylinders instead of 6, with more pressure in cylinders and higher temperatures), and consequently lower fuel consumption.
 This alloy uses copper rather than silicon as the strengthening component.
 Despite decades of intense study, current commercial aluminium alloys for automotive engine applications are viable for temperatures only up to 250°C. However,